itdxer/neupy/site/2015/09/21/password_recovery.rst

         return ''.join(password)

-In addition you can see the ``generate_password`` function that we will use for the tests.
+In addition you can see the ``generate_password`` function that we will use for tests.
 Let's check Hamming distance between two randomly generate password vectors.

 .. code-block:: python